ubccr/hpc-toolset-tutorial/coldfront/README.md

 ## Starting from Scratch (Half Day Tutorial)
 <details>
 These steps were done in advance to allow for the presentation of a condensed half day version of the tutorial.
-If you would like to go through these steps yourself, destroy the containers, delete the ColdFront database, start the containers, login to ColdFront and follow these steps:
+If you would like to go through these steps yourself, destroy the containers, and delete the ColdFront database.
+Start the containers which will create a new, empty coldfront database.
+Then login to ColdFront and follow the steps below:

 ```
 ./hpcts destroy